Understanding USPS Flat Rate Shipping: Shipping Flat Rate for Ecommerce

 Flat rate boxCommercial base pricePrice at post officeDimensions

-How to outsource your ecommerce shipping with ShipBob
+How to perfect your ecommerce shipping with ShipBob

 If your ecommerce business is outgrowing your current shipping methods, another way you can bring down your shipping costs and improve margins is with optimised shipping.
 ShipBob is a third-party logistics (3PL) provider that streamlines your shipping using integrated technology and multiple fulfilment centres.
 Here’s how fulfilment with ShipBob works.